isabdch/tic-tac-toe/README.md

 ## ✏️ Project Description

 Tic-tac-toe game made with pure Javascript.
-The game has the option to choose which player will start and show whose turn is at the moment, all in the same place.
-Beyond that, there is the score that is saved even if you close the page.
-To clear the score, you just click above it.
+The game has the option to choose which player will start playing and show whose turn is at the moment, all in the same place.
+Beyond that, there is the score which is saved even if you close the page.
+To clear the score, you just need to click above it.

 Project is created with: